Title: Healthcare Philanthropy Executive

 Location: Westwood, Kansas, United States

-Janice Yukon Benjamin, Healthcare Philanthropist at University of Kansas Hospital System, has been recognized by Marquis Who’s Who Top Healthcare Providers for dedication, achievements, and leadership in health system management.
+Janice Yukon Benjamin, Healthcare Philanthropy Executive at The University of Kansas Health System, has been recognized by Marquis Who’s Who Top Healthcare Providers for dedication, achievements, and leadership in health system management.

 Contact Ms. Benjamin